dmorris0/python_intro/Chapter_08_Conditional_Logic_and_Control_Flow.md

 >>> False == (not True)
 True
 ```
+In most cases, to aid clarity and avoid mistakes, it is preferable to avoid relying on precedence and rather use parentheses.

 ## Controlling Flow of Code
 An `if` statement will control the flow of execution depending on the output of a condition.
 For example: